 Part of the late night scene is also Fado, the traditional Portuguese style of music that represents longing and nostalgia.
 You can book a show or go to a bar specializing in Fado.
 There’s even a museum dedicated to Fado, Museu do Fado.

-If Fado isn’t your jam, there are plenty of other notable museums and monasteries to get in your culture fix.
+If Fado doesn’t peak your interests, there are plenty of other notable museums and monasteries to get in your culture fix.

 Chiado Museum for contemporary Portuguese art.
 Museu Nacional de Arte Antiga for ancient art.